Srini-5303/JobMatch/README.md

 ### Usage Flow

-1. **Add your resume** (required) - You can either:
+1. **Add your resume** (required for all features) - You can either:
    - **Paste your resume text** directly into the textarea, or
    - **Upload a PDF file** using the "📄 Upload PDF" button (text will be automatically extracted)

+2. **Add job description** (optional, required for some features):
-2. **Option A - Analysis Mode:** Paste a job description and click "Analyze Match" to get:
+   - Paste a job description in the textarea below the resume
-   - Fit score with matched/missing skills breakdown
+   - Required for "Analyze Match" and "Cover Letter Generator"
+   - Optional for "Web Job Search"

+3. **Choose a feature:**

+   **📊 Analyze Match** (Core Feature)
+   - Requires: Resume + Job Description
-   - Personalized improvement suggestions
+   - Get fit score, matched/missing skills, and personalized improvement suggestions
-   - Results displayed in "📊 Analysis Results" section
+   - Results displayed within the feature card

-   - Job search section appears automatically after analysis
-3. **Option B - Search Mode:** Leave JD empty and click "🔍 Search Jobs" to:
+   **🔍 Web Job Search** (Core Feature)
+   - Requires: Resume (Job Description optional)
    - Enter role, location, and keywords (all optional)
-   - Get top 3 matching jobs ranked by fit score
-   - View detailed match analysis for each position
+   - Get top 3 matching jobs ranked by fit score with detailed match analysis
+   - Results displayed within the feature card

+   **📊 Resume Strength Analysis** (AI-Powered Tool)
+   - Requires: Resume only
+   - Get comprehensive resume quality assessment, ATS compatibility score, strengths, weaknesses, and improvement suggestions
+   - Results displayed within the feature card

+   **✍️ AI Cover Letter Generator** (AI-Powered Tool)
+   - Requires: Resume + Job Description
+   - Generate a personalized cover letter tailored to the specific job description
+   - Company name automatically extracted from job description
-   - Results displayed in "🔍 Job Search Results" section
+   - Results displayed within the feature card

-**Note:** Both analysis and job search results can be displayed simultaneously, allowing you to compare and reference both sets of results at the same time.
+**Note:** All features can run independently and simultaneously.
+Results are displayed within their respective feature cards, allowing you to use multiple features at once.

 ## 🏗️ Architecture